 Limited Waiver Option

-The examination takes the form of a small group research project or a systematic review and an individual student portfolio.
-Both culminate in a written paper and an oral dissemination/defense.
-The written paper and presentations may take multiple formats and must be satisfactorily completed by the end of the program.
+The examination takes the form of an individual student written portfolio.
 Should students not pass the comprehensive examination, they will have 1 additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to graduate from the program.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Physical Therapy

 Successful completion of all graded graduate credits with a 3.00 GPA or better, received no more than 2 passing course grades below a B, and passed the comprehensive examination.